Patent 5139684 Blood electrification, filed Nov 16 1990, granted Aug 18 1992

 obtained a job with the U.S. patent office.
 It wasn’t long before he attracted

 the attention a law firm that specializes in patent law.
-They offered him a
+They offered him

-a salary while still going to school.
+drawing a salary while still going to school.

 Philip was emailed and asked his opinion on this patent.
 This was his response: